CasperRademaker-AbOvo/carbon-24-ab-ovo-case-study/readme.md

 1. Install Node.js v20 for your platform, if not installed yet, along with npm
 1. Add a terminal session with the cloned repository as your working directory.
 1. Execute `npm install` to install dependencies
-1. If you'd like to use our example input dataset, unzip `./example-data/if-manifest-data.zip` into your working directory.
-You can also paste in custom data in our Impact Framework manifest at `./if-manifest-no-data.yaml`
+1. If you'd like to use our example input datasets, unzip `./example-data/if-manifest-data.zip` into your working directory.
+For a quick execution time, you are recommended to use our sampled dataset (`if-manifest-data-sample.yaml`) first.
+You can also paste in custom data in our Impact Framework manifest at `./if-manifest-no-data.yaml`.
-1. Execute `npx ie --manifest ./if-manifest-data.yaml --output ./if-manifest-output` to process the example input manifest file.
+1. Execute `npx ie --manifest ./if-manifest-data-sample.yaml --output ./if-manifest-output` to process the example input manifest file.
 Results are written to `if-manifest-output.yaml` in your active directory.

 ## Demo of Power BI report